InsiteSoftware/commerce-csharp-sdk/README.md

 `bool Remove(string key);`

 #### ISecureStorageService
-A service which can persist sensitive data securely.
+This service can persist sensitive data securely.
 This is used to store session information such as Refresh & Access tokens.
+The parameters needed to configure the service are as follows:

 `string Load(string key);`
 `bool Save(string key, string value);`